organix/mycelia/OED.md

 The most basic form of arbitrary-sized _Numbers_ are arbitrary-length bit-strings.
-With the addition of a _sign_ bits, we can describe any finite _integer_ value.
+With the addition of a _sign_ bit, we can describe any finite _integer_ value.
 By adding an _integer_ field for an _exponent_, we can describe any finite _decimal_ value (assuming base-10).